International Cricket Council: International Cricket Conference (1964–1988)

-1989–present – International Cricket Council
+International Cricket Council (1989–present)

-At the July 1989 meeting, the ICC renamed itself as the International Cricket Council, and the tradition of the MCC President automatically becoming the Chairman of ICC was abolished.

-In 1990, UAE joined as an Associate.

-In 1991, for the first time in ICC history, the meeting was held away from England, in Melbourne, Australia.
-South Africa was re-elected as a Full Member of the ICC in July, following the end of apartheid.

-In 1992, Zimbabwe was admitted as the ninth Full Member.
-Namibia joined as an Associate member.
-Austria, Belgium, Brunei and Spain all joined as Affiliates.
+In July 1989, the ICC was renamed as the International Cricket Council.
+The practice of the MCC president automatically serving as the president of the ICC was abolished, and Colin Cowdrey became the first independent president of the ICC.
+In 1990, the UAE joined as an associate member.
+In 1991, the ICC meeting was held in Melbourne, the first time it was held outside of England.
+South Africa was re-elected as a full member of the ICC in July, following the end of apartheid.
+In 1992, Zimbabwe was admitted as the ninth full member.
+Later, Namibia joined as an associate member, and Austria, Belgium, Brunei and Spain joined as affiliates.
+The third umpire, who was equipped with video playback facilities, was introduced in 1992.

-In 1993, the position of Chief Executive of ICC was created; David Richards of the Australian Cricket Board was the first person appointed to the position.
-In July, Sir Clyde Walcott, from Barbados, was elected as the first non-British Chairman.
-The emergence of new technology saw the introduction of a third umpire who was equipped with video playback facilities.
-By 1995, TV replays were made available for run-outs and stumpings in Test matches, with the third umpire required to signal out or not out with red and green lights respectively.
-The following year, the cameras were used to determine if the ball had crossed the boundary.
-In 1997 decisions on the cleanness of catches could be referred to the third umpire.
-This year also saw the introduction of the Duckworth-Lewis method, a way of adjusting targets in rain-affected ODI matches.
+In 1993, the position of chief executive was created, and David Richards of the Australian Cricket Board was appointed to the position.
+In July, Clyde Walcott was elected as the first non-British chairman.
+By 1995, television replays were made available for run-outs and stumpings in Test matches, with the third umpire required to signal out or not out with red and green lights respectively.
+The following year, cameras were used for the first time to determine if the ball had crossed the boundary.
+In 1997, decisions on the cleanness of catches could be referred to the third umpire, and the Duckworth-Lewis method, a way of adjusting targets in rain-affected ODI matches, was introduced.

-In 2000, Bangladesh was admitted as the tenth Full Member of the International Cricket Council.

-In 2005, ICC moved its new headquarters to Dubai.
+In 2000, Bangladesh was admitted as the tenth full member.
+In 2005, the ICC moved its new headquarters to Dubai.
+In 2014, the position of chairman was created, who would heads the board of directors, thereby reducing the powers of the president.
+On 26 June, N. Srinivasan was announced as the first chairman of the council.
+However, following the tenure of Zaheer Abbas, the post of president was abolished in April 2016, and Shashank Manohar, who replaced Srinivasan in October 2015, became the first independent elected chairman of the ICC.
+With the role change, the Chief Executive Officer was to oversee sustenance of various cricket formats, promoting Olympic inclusion, and expanding global engagement.

-In 2017, Afghanistan and Ireland were admitted as the eleventh and twelfth Full Members of the International Cricket Council after a unanimous vote at the ICC Full Council meeting at The Oval.
-Affiliate Membership was also abolished, with all existing Affiliate Members becoming Associate Members.

-In 2018, all Women's T20 matches were elevated to Women's Twenty20 International status.
-In 2019, all Men's T20 matches were elevated to Twenty20 International status.
+In 2017, Afghanistan and Ireland were admitted as the eleventh and twelfth full members.
+The affiliate membership system was also abolished, with all existing affiliate members becoming associate members.
+In 2018, all Women's T20I matches between member teams were elevated to Women's Twenty20 International status.
+In 2019, all Men's T20I matches were elevated to International status.
 In July 2022, Cambodia, Cote D'Ivoire, and Uzbekistan were granted associate member status by the ICC.